 Vivenna set it aside.
 “You’re right, of course.
 I shouldn’t be drinking it.”

 “If you say so,” Denth said, shrugging.
-“Now, if you were to ask the mercenary--which, of course, nobody ever does--he might mention that it’s good for you to start acting more like a Hallandren.
+“Now, if you were to ask the mercenary--which, of course, nobody ever does--he might mention that it’s good for you to start acting like a Hallandren.
 The more waves you make, the more people will start looking to find the Idrian princess hiding in the city.
 The less you stand out, then, the less likely people are to connect you to that princess.”

 Vivenna looked down, sighing.
-Some things in her life were actually starting to feel natural.
+Some things in her new life were actually starting to feel natural.
 The raids, for instance, were becoming surprisingly easy for her.
-She was also growing used to moving around in Hallandren society, dealing with the crowds, and being part of an underground element.
+She was also growing used to moving with the crowds and being part of an underground element.
 Two months ago, she would have been indignantly opposed to dealing with a man like Denth, simply because of his profession.

-And yet, she found it very difficult to reconcile some of these changes.
-It was growing harder and harder to understand herself, and what she believed.
+And yet, she found it very difficult to reconcile some of these changes in her.
+It was growing harder and harder to understand herself, and do decide what she believed.

 She wasn’t supposed to be ostentatious.
 She shouldn’t stand out.
 Yet, by wearing modest dresses, she stood out.
 She wanted to blend in for her own safety, but blending in meant accepting--at least on the outside--the Hallandren fondness for bright colors.